kbcoleman/singlepagestore/readme.md

     JavaScript Feature
         - Contact Form, clicking submit displays the name entered.
-If there is no information entered, clicking into the box will prompt the user to enter information.
+If there is no information entered, clicking the submit button will prompt the user to enter information.

     Extra Requirement
         - CSS Keyframe animation displayed on contact form